-- changing the total area of earthworks, vegetation removal, and impervious area relating to stormwater discharges, that will be undertaken within 10m and 100m of the natural wetlands; - updating the reasons for consents, including the 'comments', and - potentially amending the assessment of effects. - a) Please amend the application documents to identify and quantify all works proposed within, within 10m, and/or within 100m, of a natural wetland (including drawings). - b) Please revise the assessment of effects, as necessary.

-Works within the bed of a Watercourse: AUP:OP and NES-F Regulations (section 7.3.3 of the AEE; Ecology Assessment; EB2R Drawings):

-It is currently unclear whether consent under E3 would be required for the works associated with stormwater outfall and 'vegetated riprap' as shown on the ESCP drawing SK-000013.
-This outfall appears to be located within 'stream 2' as shown on figure 5-11 of the ecological effects assessment (outfall 13/14; MCC_108699).
-However, neither the ESCP, nor the stormwater plan equivalent, appears to clarify where the stormwater outfall construction is location in relation to the streambed, or provide the dimensions of the structures.
-Furthermore, it is unclear what the dimensions of the existing structures are, in comparison to the proposed structures.
-The ecological effects assessment suggests that these works are a permitted activity, however, no further details are provided.
+changing the total area of earthworks, vegetation removal, and impervious area relating to stormwater discharges, that will be undertaken within 10m and 100m of the natural wetlands; updating the reasons for consents, including the 'comments', and potentially amending the assessment of effects. a) Please amend the application documents to identify and quantify all works proposed within, within 10m, and/or within 100m, of a natural wetland (including drawings). b) Please revise the assessment of effects, as necessary.
+Works within t he bed of a Watercourse: AUP:OP and NES-F Regulations (section 7.3.3 of the AEE; Ecology Assessment; EB2R Drawings): show asses storn what surrently unclear whether consent under E3 would be required for the works associated with stormwater outfall and 'vegetated riprap' as on on the ESCP drawing SK-000013.
+This outfall appears to be located within 'stream 2' as shown on figure 5-11 of the ecological effects assent (outfall 13/14; MCC_108699).
+However, neither the ESCP, nor the stormwater plan equivalent, appears to clarify where the nwater outfall construction is location in relation to the streambed, or provide the dimensions of the structures.
+Furthermore, it is unclear the dimensions of the existing structures are, in comparison to the proposed structures.
+The ecological effects assessment suggests that e works are a permitted activity, however, no further details are provided.
+Furth a b c Please provide the dimensions of the proposed structures located within the bed of the stream on the relevant drawings. d) Please assess the proposed structures and works against the rules of chapter E3 of the AUP:OP and the regulations of the NES-F. Please either: clarify how the structures / works will meet the permitted activity criteria; and/or provide an assessment of effects where consent is triggered.
+In each case, please clarify that the structure has been designed to occupy the minimum length / area of stream bed as possible.